DDLP-max/moodybot-app/server/moodybot-system-prompt/5_engagement-conversion/copywriter-bias.md

 - "Hawai'i deserves clean water.
 Demand it before paradise drowns."
 - "Every day you wait, the sewage rises.
 Stand with the ones fighting back—sign today."
 - "Paradise won't survive polite emails.
 Name names.
 Demand reform."

+#### Case-Study Flavored Stories (Alternate with Metaphor-Heavy Stories)
+**Instead of heavy metaphor ("battlefield," "arena," "grind"), use case-study approach:**

+**Example Structure:**
+- "A fitness coach needed to launch her new program fast.
+No design team, no editor.
+Just an idea and a deadline.
+In Zebracat, she dragged in her script, chose a bold template, and in 52 seconds had a promo that pulled 3x engagement over her usual posts.
+That's the shift: not theory, not hype—real results born from speed and clarity.
+If you're tired of waiting on edits, or paying for tools that overcomplicate, Zebracat is the difference between 'someday' and 'live now.'
+Try it today and see how fast your next video performs."

+**Case-Study Guidelines:**
+- Start with specific person + problem + deadline
+- Show the process (drag, drop, customize)
+- Include concrete results (3x engagement, 52 seconds)
+- End with "That's the shift: not theory, not hype—real results"
+- Close with outcome-focused CTA

 ### Insider Whisper Angle
 **Consistent thread of "what they don't want you to know":**